jhattenhauer/JoySticktestApplication/README.md

-This project is an application for testing a gamepad (designed and assembled by James Hattenhauer for GRi Simulations) for use in simulation testing software.
+This project is an application for testing a gamepad for use in simulation testing software.
 It is also my first GitHub Project and has been a great time learning so far, I feel like a real programmer, anyway...

 Uses Wpf and C#, as well as the DirectX.DirectInput wrapper for inputs